blue-button/implementation-guide/healthrecords.md

 Link to [Companion Guide to Consolidated CDA](http://wiki.siframework.org/Companion+Guide+to+Consolidated+CDA+for+MU2) produced by ONC.

 ## 2. Codes, Dictionaries, and Vocabularies
-Throughout the CCDA there will be a variety of codes used to describe the values within it.
+Throughout the C-CDA there will be a variety of codes used to describe the values within it.

 <table>
    <tr>